pulumi/docs/content/docs/reference/cli/pulumi_import.md

     }

 The name table maps language names to parent and provider URNs.
-These names are used in the genrated definitions, and should match the corresponding declarations in the source program.
+These names are used in the generated definitions, and should match the corresponding declarations in the source program.
 This table is required if any parents or providers are specified by the resources to import.